 Been so busy, am finally getting around to posting about the January Quail meeting.

 The speakers were two guys from Kingman with all sorts of interesting info about the recycling program.
-The main reason they’re recycling is that they have to PAY at the landfill as it is privately owned unlike in most cities.
+The main reason they’re recycling is that they have to PAY at the landfill.
 They save a ton of money emptying all the recycling bins at various locations in Kingman every day.
 I thought they said they get paid only for cardboard ($20/ton) and that everything else is given to recyclers, but they must get paid for aluminum cans too.

 I asked about a public recycling area for furniture, appliances and all kinds of stuff that can be reused as I’ve seen this work so well in Fairbanks.
 They said that the city counsel looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
 Of course that’s BS.
 They have roads, parks, the pool, why couldn’t they get insurance for recycling?

 They had all kinds of interesting info, but I should have posted right away and now I forgot.

 The Meadview Quail want to organize Bunko (Bunco) gaming to raise funds.

 Apparently gambling is a problem and Bingo is ok because it is registered with the state.
 However, they could use vouchers instead of cash for Bunko.
 The bigger problem seems to be that the MCA “leadership” does not want to divert any funds from Bingo — can’t have any competition!

 I had no idea what Bunko is, so here’s a video that explains it:

 I really find it odd that almost all Meadview activities are for WOMEN.
 While the Quail are open to men too, only one or two guys attend.